Tim McGraw Collapses Onstage in Ireland

 McGraw's collapse came as "a bit of a shock, audience member Del Crooks told the BBC.
 "I thought he was taking in the applause while sitting down after singing 'Humble and Kind.'
 But when a spotlight was switched on him, he was slumped on his knees on the left hand side of the stage.
 The light was quickly turned off and you could see his crew helping him off—and the band ran over as well," he said, adding that it took about 20 minutes for Hill to end the concert.

 Thankfully, the "Live Like You Were Dying" singer is feeling fine.
 "Tim McGraw was suffering from dehydration in Dublin this evening at the C2C show.
-He was attended to by local medical staff on-site and will be fine," his rep told Rolling Stone in a statement.
+He was attended to by local medical staff on-site and will be fine," his rep told E!
+News in a statement Monday.
 "He and Faith thank everyone for their love and support and look forward to seeing their Irish fans again soon."

 McGraw's next concert is scheduled for May 31 in Richmond, Va., as part of the Soul2Soul Tour.